coq/coq/doc/sphinx/addendum/type-classes.rst

    resolution tactic.
 The semantics of the options are:

    + ``debug`` In debug mode, the trace of successfully applied tactics is printed.
-This value also be set with :flag:`Typeclasses Debug`.
+This value can also be set with :flag:`Typeclasses Debug`.

    + ``dfs, bfs`` This sets the search strategy to depth-first search (the default) or breadth-first search.
 This value can also be set with